 The Athos Story

-Built in 1964 as a commercial grain and wine barge, the Athos is a historic canal boat specially designed to navigate the Canal du Midi’s narrow waterway and 17th century bridges.
+Built in 1964 as a commercial grain and wine barge, the Athos is a historic canal du Midi barge specially designed to navigate the Canal du Midi’s narrow waterway and 17th century bridges.
 It was converted into a luxury hotel barge in 1982 and renovated again in 2007 and fully equipped with modern luxuries.
 As one of the few traditionally barges left on the canal, cruising on the Athos awakens the romance and history of the Canal du Midi and Southern France.

 From the Athos’ home mooring in charming Argeliers port, located at the southern edge of the Haut-Minervois, you’ll enjoy champagne, gourmet canapés, and a four-course dinner under the Plane trees and overlooking an 18th century stone bridge.